 Discovering the Artist Behind an Iconic American Look

 That first encounter with Zuzek was the catalyst that inspired Becky, and ultimately her co-founder Meg Shinkle, to form The Suzie Zuzek Project with the goal of saving, conserving, cataloguing, and championing Zuzek’s iconic watercolor and pen-and-ink drawings–the Zuzek Prints [1962–1985].
-Their efforts have culminated in an upcoming monograph exhibition at Cooper Hewitt, Smithsonian Design Museum, opening May 15, 2020.
+Their efforts have culminated in an upcoming monograph exhibition at Cooper Hewitt, Smithsonian Design Museum.
 The incredible journey from first encounter to exhibition has been a multi-year passion project, with Gallery Systems’ team and collections management system, The Museum System (TMS), playing a crucial role.

 In the 1960’s and 70’s Lilly Pulitzer was practically a household name, a socialite fashion designer who turned out garments with whimsical printed textiles.
 During the fashion house’s heyday, “the Lilly look” was sported by such celebrated women as Audrey Hepburn, Caroline Kennedy, and Jacqueline Kennedy Onassis, a school friend of Pulitzer’s.
 The vivacious florals, expressive animals, and bold color palette were unmistakable, but the artist behind the fabrics was largely anonymous.